-I am White; I have a lifelong relationship with Whiteness.
-I was born with a vulva; I have a relationship with Sisterhood, with Womxnhood.
+I am White; I have a lifelong relationship with the violence of Whiteness.
+I was born with a vulva; I have a relationship with Sisterhood, with Womxnhood, with the violence of patriarchy.
 I am genderqueer.
 I was born in Virginia near Washington D.C. but my parents roots are not in the South.
 My first language is English, but I heard my father speaking German to his brothers and his parents.
 My father was a first generation German immigrant.
 I learned to speak Spanish in University and used it in my work when I worked with asylum seekers from Latin America.
 I was born in 1979.
-I have had freedom to move–across borders, and, in most physical ways that I desire to with my body.
+I have had freedom to move–across borders, and, in physical space, in most physical ways that I desire to with my body.
 I went to public school my whole life.
 My parents were both teachers.
 My father died in 2009.
 I went to seven different public primary and secondary schools.
 I was always the new girl.
 I got my MFA in Writing and Consciousness from the New College of California and a BA in Peace and Conflict Studies with an emphasis in Gender and Sustainable Development from the University of California, Berkeley.
 I have practiced polyamorous and open relationships since 2001.
 I am a parent in a 3-parent queer family.
 I am a Dada, not a birth-mother.
 I am a worker.
 I am a sex worker and a sex positive feminist.
 I have been working a job either full time or part time since I was 16 years old.
 I have been living in Berlin since 2004.
 I struggle with understanding how to be a parent, a friend, a lover, a worker, an artist.

 I am not a self made person.
 There are hes shes and theys living inside me.
 My intention is to live wildly and lovingly, be(coming) dynamic self/ves, interacting and learning from the bodies and wisdoms of other persons, other self(ves).
 My intention is to incorporate and nurture the changing body.
 My intention is to use body, text, voice, music/sona, and the things I place on the body to create dialogue around the questions and concepts that feel urgent and keep me fascinated and engaged with the world.
 I hope to produce dialogue that honors the dialogues that run through my body.
 I practice through and with the/my changing body, often finding strength and trust in improvisation, in ways that feel consistent with how I would like to queer my body in and with the world.